MarilenaRoque/magicians-calculator/README.md

   - Button receives name and name has its validations
   - ButtonPanel renders groups of Buttons

+### #4 Milestone Requirements
+  Calculate

+  - Create calculate method to process the data
+  - Add functionalities for buttons ('AC ', '=', '+/-' and math operators)
+  - Use operate method to make operation when the sentence is completed.

+  Operate

+  - Create method for the basic operations
+  - Use Big.js to operate big numbers

+  - Import calculate to App component

 ## Built With

 - Javascript